kupresanin99/Project423/README.md

 **5. Create the Webpage**

 	1. Run `python app.py` to create the public-facing webpage.
-	2. Visit the IPv4 Public IP found on your EC2 console.
+	2. Visit the IPv4 Public IP found on the EC2 console.
 Add ":3000" to your IP address to view the page.

 **6. Train the Model for Today's Games**